-How to Hide Other Users’ Posts in the WordPress Admin Area
+How to Show or Hide Other Users’ Posts in WordPress

 By default, WordPress users in the admin area can see all the Posts on the site, regardless of whether they are the author.